tylerlrhodes/bagombo/README.md

 See it in action at [www.bagombo.org](http://www.bagombo.org)

+### 0.2.1
+* Actually tagged as a release
+* Fixes query issues with many-to-many queries starting from a linking table
+* Support for Facebook authentication

 ### 0.2 Alpha is released
 * It's only tested on Windows Server 2016 and SQL Server 2016
 * This is basically useable as a blog now